Seafish levy review | Seafish

 • Implementing a de minimis amount meaning if the levy due is less than £100 per year, a business will be exempt from paying.
 We estimate that 22% of current levy payers would benefit from this change and will no longer need to pay levy.
 The purpose of this change is to reduce the payment and reporting burden for those businesses that incur a small levy charge annually, and to make it more efficient to administer the levy system.

 • Requiring levy payers to provide information on the species on which the levy is due, and the origin of the species – domestic or imported including country of origin.
 The purpose of this change is to ensure that there is accurate and accessible information available to allow Seafish to audit businesses to determine the levy that is due.
-A secondary benefit is that this information will provide further data to support the Economic and Trade analysis that Seafish produces to support business decision making and government policy.
+A secondary benefit is that this information would provide further data to support the Economic and Trade analysis that Seafish produces to support business decision making and government policy.
 This information is not readily available elsewhere.

 Benefits to the industry

-This added support will include:
+This added support would have included:

 • Dedicated on the ground fishing safety advisers to support the UK fishing fleet.